Required

 More and more people have come to me for help with overcoming impostor syndrome and the unhelpful thoughts and feelings that come with it because they are tired and fed up of the constant sense of inner struggle and negative mind chatter.
 And because it is something that is all about your own internal thoughts, feelings and beliefs, it is something that you certainly take positive action to overcome.

-It’s a subject I covered a little while back too, in this article: Impostor Syndrome – Hypnotherapy in Ely & Newmarket
+It’s a subject I covered a little while back too, in this article: How To Overcome Impostor Syndrome

 Impostor syndrome can affect anyone and is marked by that overarching lack of self-confidence, an undervaluing of your achievements and capabilities, and that persistent fear of exposure and being found out in some way.